 A: The length of time it will take a student to complete a degree depends upon the number of credits transferred into the program, and the number of credit hours taken each quarter.
-To estimate the length of time to complete the program, a student may wish to subtract the number of credits he/she will transfer from the 120 credits required for graduation.
-The student should then divide the number of credits remaining to be completed by the number of credits he/she plans to take per semester.
-The result is a rough estimate of the number of semesters required to complete the program.
+To estimate the length of time to complete the program, a student may wish to subtract the number of credits he/she will transfer from the 180 credits required for graduation.
+The student should then divide the number of credits remaining to be completed by the number of credits he/she plans to take per quarter.
+The result is a rough estimate of the number of quarters required to complete the program.

 Students are encouraged to move through the program at a comfortable rate taking into consideration personal and professional obligations as well as educational goals.

 Transfer credit evaluations for prospective students are available from the Admissions Office upon request.
 Applicants who have been accepted into the program will be contacted by the chair of their declared major for a pre-registration advising appointment.
 The chair will then work with the student to develop a plan to determine an approximate graduation date when it is requested.

 Q: I've attended various workshops for work, and I also have some military service.
 Can I earn academic credit for these experiences?